1. Identity of the data controller

 3.1.3 Integration credentials (encrypted in Keychain)

-API_SECRETof your instance - Anonymous Supabase session token
+- Anonymous session token to authorize service features

 3.1.4 Configuration and preferences